CorentinWicht/RESTINGLAB/README.md

 You can also load existing parameters (`LOAD PARAMETERS` button, i.e. look for the `Conditions_order.xlsx` file).

 When you are happy with your choice, press `SAVE`.\
-By doing so, the `Conditions_order.xlsx` file will generate in the folder your exports folder.
+By doing so, the `Conditions_order.xlsx` file will be generated in your exports folder.

 ![](tools/screenshots/PartAssign.png)